Discover the Tower Heritage Center

 In the heart of West Bend you’ll find a beautiful building that played a big role in the community’s rich history.
-The Old Courthouse Museum, as the name suggests, is located in the former Washington County Courthouse.
+The Tower Heritage Center, as the name suggests, is located in the former Washington County Courthouse.
 The 8-story building was in operation between 1890 and 1962, with court in session in the spring and fall.
 The business of the people of West Bend took place here; in addition to court matters, county offices prepared wills, estates, marriage licenses, birth and death certificates, military papers and other county business.
 The building’s architecture is magnificent; it’s a Romanesque Revival structure and it features rounded arches, monochromatic brick and stone, towers, spires and dormers.

 The building was carefully restored to its original glory in the 1990s and today it houses an important local history museum that tells the story of West Bend,